What'sNEW Archives, January–February 2008

 14 January 2008

-Extrasolar planets are the subject of a recent interview with Dimitar Sasselov, the Director of Harvard's Origins of Life Initiative.
+illustration of exoplanet in transit Extrasolar planets are the subject of a recent interview with Dimitar Sasselov, the Director of Harvard's Origins of Life Initiative.
 About 270 "exoplanets" have been confirmed so far, with more seen weekly.
 The ones detectable with today's methods are all larger than Earth, and many of these have surprisingly low densities.
 Still, planets from two to ten times the size of Earth may be earthlike "rocky" or "ocean" planets.
-The handful of these already confirmed are probably too hot or too cold, but ones with a suitable temperature range could possibly harbor life.
+The handful of these already confirmed are probably too hot or too cold, but ones with suitable temperatures could possibly harbor life.
 New instruments like the French-led COROT, launched in December 2006, and NASA's Kepler, scheduled for launch in early 2009, will help us find them and see if they do.

 Dimitar D. Sasselov, "Astronomy: Extrasolar planets" [text | Editor's Summary], doi:10.1038/451029a, p 29-31 v 451, Nature, 3 Jan 2008.